-I have collated a number of resources that I have used to plan my various Caminos throughout the years.
+I have collated a number of useful links and resources that I have used to help me prepare my various Caminos throughout the years.
 Some may prove worthwhile to you.
 If you know of others, please let me know.
 I can add them to the list for others to view.
 You can let me know by emailing here.
+I hope some of the links help you on your preparation for your Camino.

 Below are a list of books I own and links who where you can purchase them.
 These editions may have been updated: